dbiswas1/packer/README.md

 {{< box type="info" title="Note" >}}  Ref: https://www.ansible.com/overview/how-ansible-works {{< /box >}}

 ## Problem we are trying to solve
 Use Packer and Ansible together without using Dockerfile to build images so that we really overcome the challenges of Using the Dockerfile.
-Make use of one tool (Packer) to build any images like Virtual Images (For Developers), AMI Images, Docker Images and many more images if needed all using the comboination of Anible and Packer
+Make use of one tool (Packer) to build any images like Virtual Images (For Developers), AMI Images, Docker Images and many more images if needed all using the combination of Anible and Packer

 ## Why not use Dockerfile rather than Packer
 * Two key technologies behind Docker image and container management are: